Mmessiter/LockDownRadioControl/README.md

 Back then, I didn't expect it to become useful for flying expensive models.
 But after flying all my models with it for about 4 years without even one failure, I am delighted to say it's now proven to be at least as good as, and in many respects better than, commercially available systems.

-It is also **much** cheaper than an equivalent commercial system.
+It is also **cheaper** than an equivalent commercial system.
+I doubt that a truly equivalent commercial system even exists.

 I estimate the cost to be only around £120 per transmitter, and around £35 per receiver depending on where you buy the components.
-If you would like to have one, I'll be happy to help.

-Just email me: Malcolm Messiter (mmessiter@gmail.com)
+Anyone can build one.
+If you would like to I'll be happy to help you.
+Just email me: Malcolm Messiter (**mmessiter@gmail.com**)

 ## Features

 The microcontroller is an **ARM Cortex M7 (at 600 Mhz)**.
 These are on the Teensy 4.1 and 4.0 boards.
 The strongly recommended transceivers to use are Ebyte's **ML01DP5** for the transmitter, and two **ML01SP4**s for the receiver.

-Almost any nRF24L01+ could be used, but testing was done using only the recommended Ebyte transceivers.
+Almost any nRF24L01+ *could* be used, but testing was done using only the recommended Ebyte transceivers.

 New features are added from time to time, especially when requested by users.
-Here is a summary of the features this radio offers at the time of writing (August 2024).
+Here is a summary of the features this radio offers at the time of writing (August 2024): -

 1. 16 Channels.
 2. Range of about 2 kilometers.